LyFX5/knowledge-architect/README.md

 # Cognitive Engine

-If you want the work to develop more sustainably, you are welcome to support it with any intellectual contribution or a [donation](https://ko-fi.com/memorygate/).

 ## What is this?

 Cognitive Engine is an AI-native system that transforms spoken thoughts into structured, reusable knowledge.
 It is designed for founders, researchers, engineers, writers, and systems thinkers who generate ideas faster than they can organize them.